drogar/lqpl/BUILDING.md

+# How to build

 This BUILDING file covers how to build the three components included in this distribution:

 - Compiler  (builds 'lqpl' and 'lqpl-compiler-server')
 - Emulator  (builds 'lqpl-emulator-server')

 The Compiler and Emulator are Haskell programs.
-See http://github.com/drogar/lqpl-jruby-fe for a GUI to use with the Compiler and Emulator servers.
+See <http://github.com/drogar/lqpl-jruby-fe> for a GUI to use with the Compiler and Emulator servers.
 The lqpl-jruby-fe is a Java/JRuby Swing program.